Theory of Coulomb blockaded transport in realistic Majorana nanowires: Numerical Results and Discussions

 \subsection{Soft-gap dependence}

-Most of the CB experiments\cite{Albrecht2016Exponentiala,Shen2018Parity,Vaitiekenas2020Fluxinduced} in nanowires do not show the abrupt drop in the 1e periodic conductance seen in the ideal case plotted in Fig.\ref{fig:refCase}(a).
-Additionally, as discussed in Sec.~\ref{sec:level1_3_4} as well as in previous work\cite{vanHeck2016Conductancea}, the conductance into the ideal MBS seen in Fig.\ref{fig:refCase}(a) is expected to have a significantly higher intensity than the 2e periodic conductance from Cooper-pair transport.
+Most of the CB experiments\cite{Albrecht2016Exponentiala,Shen2018Parity,Vaitiekenas2020Fluxinduced} in nanowires do not show the abrupt drop in the $1e$ periodic conductance seen in the ideal case plotted in Fig. \ref{fig:refCase}(a).
+Additionally, as discussed in Sec.~\ref{sec:level1_3_4} as well as in previous work\cite{vanHeck2016Conductancea}, the conductance into the ideal MBS seen in Fig. \ref{fig:refCase}(a) is expected to have a significantly higher intensity than the $2e$ periodic conductance from Cooper-pair transport.
 Such an enhanced intensity is not seen in experiments\cite{Albrecht2016Exponentiala,Shen2018Parity,Vaitiekenas2020Fluxinduced}, leading to a contradiction between theory and experiment.
-These issues are resolved in the calculated conductance in Fig.\ref{fig:idealCase}, in which the soft SC gap is considered in the topological regime completely.
-The CB conductance difference of 1e transition between the topological regime and the normal-metal regime (i.e. regime above $V_c$) do not show any visible difference.
+These issues are resolved in the calculated conductance in Fig. \ref{fig:idealCase}, in which the soft SC gap is considered in the topological regime completely.
+The CB conductance difference of $1e$ transition between the topological regime and the normal-metal regime (i.e., regime above $V_c$) do not show any visible difference.
 Clearly, soft gap plays a key role in the experimental CB phenomenology, and brings agreement between theory and experiment.

-Physically, the soft CB gap arises from impurity-induced bound states in the superconductor that is subject to a strong Zeeman field.
+Physically, the soft SC gap arises from impurity-induced bound states in the superconductor that is subject to a strong Zeeman field.
 Experimentally, Majorana nanowires always manifest soft gaps at finite magnetic fields even if the gap is hard at zero field.
-We model the soft gap by splitting the superconducitivity of the proximity-inducing superconductivity into two parts with two different gaps $\Delta_1(V_Z)$ and $\Delta_2(V_Z)$ with different critical Zeeman fields such that
+We model the soft gap phenomenologically by splitting the superconductivity of the proximity-inducing superconductivity into two parts with two different gaps $\Delta_1(V_Z)$ and $\Delta_2(V_Z)$ with different critical Zeeman fields such that

-, where $V_{TQPT}$ is assumed to be the topological quantum critical point and $V_c$ in $\Delta_2(V_z)$ is the SC collapsing field.
-The SC gap collapse is thought to arise from the magnetic field entering the parent SC (i.e. Al in these CB experiments) destroying the parent superconductivity, and hence all Majorana physics.
+, where $V_{\text{TQPT}}$ is assumed to be the topological quantum critical point and $V_c$ in $\Delta_2(V_z)$ is the SC collapsing field.
+The SC gap collapse is thought to arise from the magnetic field entering the parent SC (i.e., Al in these CB experiments) destroying the parent superconductivity, and hence all Majorana physics.
 The soft gap regime ($V_{\text{TQPT}}<V_z<V_c$) is characterized by weakened SC, which we model using a self-energy that is as an average of the self-energy from a clean SC and that from a normal metal.
 The soft gap is the generic experimental situation in Majorana nanowires at finite magnetic field values even if the zero field system has a hard superconducting gap.
 With this choice, the non-vanishing sub-gap density of states is generated in the bulk superconductor above $V_z>V_{\text{TQPT}}$ from the closing of the first SC gap $\Delta_1$ which is given by